praveesh4u/praveesh4u.github.com/source/_posts/2014-01-23-oauth-in-symfony.markdown

             client_secret:       _rFBqWyAGHFvbdN-EgUs52uGK2Z
             scope:               "https://www.googleapis.com/auth/userinfo.email https://www.googleapis.com/auth/userinfo.profile"
 ```
-**6.Create a User Provider Service**
+**6.Create a User Provider Service**<br>

-The bundle needs a service that is able to load users based on the user response of the oauth endpoint.
-If you have a custom service it should implement the interface: HWI\Bundle\OAuthBundle\Security\Core\User\OAuthAwareUserProviderInterface.
+The bundle needs a service that is able to load users based on the user response of the oauth endpoint and the service should implement<br> _HWI\Bundle\OAuthBundle\Security\Core\User\OAuthAwareUserProviderInterface_.<br>
-For this, create a service named  xyz.oauth.user_provider.
-For this, first create a class caller XYZOAuthUserProvider and register it as a service.
+For this, first create a class caller XYZOAuthUserProvider .

 ``` php OAuthUserProvider.php
 <?php